subhodipbiswas/subhodipbiswas/README.md

 ### Hi there 👋

 Hi!
 This is Subhodip.
-Presently I am a AI Verification Engineer at Zoox.
-Previously, I received by PhD in Department of Computer Science from Virginia Tech under the supervision of Naren Ramakrishnan.
-I have research experience in applied machine learning,  derivate-free optimization, graph algorithms, spatiotemporal data mining and urban anaytics.
+Presently I am a Machine Learning Engineer at Veryfi, Inc. working on fraud detection.
+Previously, I received my PhD in Computer Science from Virginia Tech under the supervision of Naren Ramakrishnan.
+I have research experience in applied machine learning,  derivate-free optimization, graph algorithms, spatiotemporal data mining, and urban analytics.

 <a href="https://linkedin.com/in/subhodip-biswas/"><img align="left" alt="LinkedIn" width="24px" src="https://img.icons8.com/color/48/000000/linkedin-2--v1.png"></a>